danyaberezun/argument-label-enforced-named-thesis/ArgumentLabels/main.md

 }
 ```

 On the implementation side, argument labels are implemented as a proper second name for an argument.
-The field is present along with the parameter name in the corresponding nodes in syntax tree.
-It is being checked in the function calls resolution to match the one used in the call, but, due to the arguments having to match the order of the declaration, no intellectual resolution and mapping is being done there.
+The field is present along with the parameter name in the corresponding nodes in the syntax tree.
+It is being checked in the function calls resolution to match the one used in the call.
+However, due to the arguments having to match the order of the declaration, no intellectual resolution and mapping is being done there.

 #### Argument Labels in Gleam

 Another language related to our investigation is [Gleam](https://gleam.run/), a new programming language from the creators of Rust.

-Even though it does not forces named form of arguments in any kind, it does introduce labelled arguments.
+Even though it does not force named form of arguments of any kind, it does introduce labelled arguments.

 Despite having Rust-like syntax and being compiled into Erlang and Javascript, argument labels are supported in Swift likeness, as one can see on the following listing: